-This is the most classic and most popular hosting plan along most people on the world.
+This is the most classic and most popular hosting plan among most people in the world.
 The main reason why people pick this plan is that they actually don’t need more than that.
 It’s also usually the cheapest hosting option.

 It’s very similar to living with your friends in one apartment.
-Like sharing your kitchen facilities for making food, using one internet provider and watching one televisor.
+Like sharing your kitchen facilities for making food, using one internet provider and watching one television.

 - No complex setup process

-In short, it requires least amount of tech knowledge and financial investment.
+In short – it requires the least amount of tech knowledge and financial investment.

 - There’s more than one website on the same server

-- You don’t have the full control over server or the performance
+- You don’t have the full control over the server or the performance

 Recommended hosts for shared hosting:

-Here’s a handy list of 10 best WordPress hosting services.
+Here’s a handy list of the 10 best WordPress hosting services.